-The first housing is near completion and we are continuing the campaign to raise funds for the remaining two units.
+The first housing complex is completed and we are continuing the campaign to raise funds for the remaining two units.

 We are a tax exempt 501(C)3 organization and contributions are deductible to the extent of the law (please consult advisor).

-Our Circle of Hope program supports sustainable funding of Mary’s House of Hope at A Safe Place.
+Our Circle of Hope program supports sustainable funding of Mary’s House of Hope.
 These homes will continue to give hope far into the future.
 As each woman moves on to her own house, empowered and able to sustain herself and her family, the unit will be refreshed for another survivor looking to secure their independence.

 Sewer and Electric